10 December 2024

 She learns how the past can be used to inform the future of farming.

-> Secrets Beneath the Soil
+> Secrets Beneath the Soil22 August 2020

 A Roman game piece and other artifacts were uncovered in an area slated for redevelopment in the walled city of Chester, which was founded as a Roman fort in A.D.
 79. The bone game piece is lozenge-shaped and engraved with a ring and dot motif.
 It is thought to have been used to play Ludus Latrunculorum, the Game of Mercenaries, a two-player military strategy board game.
 Other artifacts recovered at the site include a possible bone comb, a possible spearhead, and a pin or brooch.